accmeboot/dotfiles/skhd/README.md

 ### Installation

-run `bash bash ./init.sh` to link config to the ~./.config directory
+run `bash ./init.sh` to link config to the ~./.config directory